 - Show sort selector: This is enabled by default.
 You can toggle this off to hide the sort selector from the search results overlay if you don’t want users to select how they want the results shown to be ordered.

-- Click Jetpack Search.
+- Click on the section Jetpack Search.

 When you enable Jetpack Search, a widget area called Jetpack Search Sidebar will automatically be added to your site.
-This widget area controls what appears in the right sidebar on the search results overlay.
-The sidebar comes preloaded with filters that you can remove and configure as you like.
+This widget area controls what appears in the right sidebar on the Instant Search results overlay.

 If you add filters in a different widget area outside of the Jetpack Search Sidebar, any filters you configure will open the search overlay automatically, no matter where the widget lives.
+This can be disabled by toggling off the Open overlay from filter links setting as described in the previous section.

 The available filters are: